yunhaoBai/Anchoring_analysis/README.md

 ### 3. Demo and instructions for use

 Step by step instructions are provided in the MATLAB script: "Anchoring_Analysis_cellRatio.m".
-Demo data are under the folder named "Sample_data" in the same folder of the MATLAB script.
+All data used for the anchoring analysis are under the folder named "Sample_data" in the same folder of the MATLAB script.

 Expected output is provided as "vessel2_stepwise_cellRatio_P1_-40to20_example.csv".